Term Life Vs Traditional Life Insurance. Which Is Better?

 1. Death Benefits

 Term insurance policies provide a death benefit if the individual dies within the policy term.
 No maturity benefit is provided under the same.
-The policyholder has the option to receive paid premiums if he goes with a TROP plan.
-However, in life insurance policies, if the insured dies during the policy period, his family will be provided the death benefit and bonus (if any).
-And if the insured survives the policy term, he can avail of the maturity benefit.
+The policyholder has the option to receive paid premiums if they opt for a TROP plan.
+However, in life insurance policies, if the insured dies during the policy period, their family will be provided the death benefit and bonus (if any).
+And if the insured survives the policy term, they can avail of the maturity benefit.

 In terms of risk coverage, term insurance plans provide death cover.
-If the insured passes away, his family will get the sum assured.
+If the insured passes away, their family will get the sum assured.
 Since term plans only provide death coverage and no maturity benefits, the premiums are lower and the coverage is higher.
 Individuals who are concerned only about death coverage can purchase this policy.
-On the other hand, if an individual wants to build an investment along with death cover, then he can go for life insurance policies, which invest a portion of the premium into investment and the remaining portion into death coverage.
+On the other hand, if an individual wants to build an investment along with death cover, then they can opt for life insurance policies, which invest a portion of the premium and allocate the remaining portion to death coverage.

 3. Flexibility

 A term insurance policy is much more flexible in terms of surrendering than life insurance policies.
-To surrender a term insurance policy, the insured just needs to stop paying the premium, and then his policy coverage and benefits assured under the policy terminate.
-However, with life insurance policies, if an individual surrenders his policy before the completion of the policy term, then he will be able to recover only the paid-up value.
+To surrender a term insurance policy, the insured just needs to stop paying the premium, and then their policy coverage and benefits assured under the policy terminate.
+However, with life insurance policies, if an individual surrenders their policy before the completion of the policy term, then they will be able to recover only the paid-up value.
 Another point of being flexible is renewability.
 Term insurance plans can be easily renewed and can be converted to any other endowment by paying the necessary premiums.

 4. Surrender Value